cal-itp/mobility-marketplace/content/pages/subscribe.md

     Thank you!
 We'll be in touch soon!
   action: gbeec4s
 ---
-On behalf of Caltrans, Cal-ITP can connect you with pre-approved vendors and competitive rates to help you modernize your transit system.
+Cal-ITP can connect you with pre-procured, competitively bid contracts at competitive rates to help you modernize your transit system.
 To start the switch to contactless fare collection, you’ll need just three things:

 ### Payment processor